-If you file your return after April 30, 2013, your GST/HST credit (including any related provincial credit), Canada child tax benefit payments (including those from certain related provincial or territorial programs), and old age security benefit payments may be delayed.
+If you do not file your return on time (see exception to the due date of your return), your goods and services tax/harmonized sales tax (including any related provincial credits), Canada child benefit payments (including related provincial or territorial payments), and old age security benefit payments may be delayed or stopped.

 Exception to the due date of your return

-When the due date falls on a Saturday, a Sunday, or a holiday recognized by the CRA, we consider your return to be filed on time or your payment to be made on time if we receive it or it is postmarked on the next business day.
-For more information, see Important dates for 2013.
+When the due date falls on a Saturday, a Sunday, or a public holiday recognized by the CRA, your return is considered on time if we receive it or it is postmarked on the next business day.
+For more information, see Important dates for Individuals.

 Since April 30, 2017, is a Sunday, your return will be considered filed on time if we receive it on or it is postmarked on or before May 1, 2017.